-Michala Steele, MS Audience: Preschool/Classroom
+Michala Steele, MS

+Audience: PRE-K Intermediate

+Bon Secour III

 The fourth wall refers to the invisible boundary between actors on the stage and the audience.
 Quite often teachers find themselves being the performers in the classroom while their students are the audience.
 In this engaging training, participants will explore how to flip-the-script while engaging in activities that make the students the stars of the show.
 Say goodbye to the battle-of-wills, and hello to reciprocity, collaboration, and imagination!
-This session is a make and take, therefore participation will be limited to 100 attendees.
+This session includes a make and take activity for the first 75 attendees.